 Sample requirement Traceability Matrix document:

-Before start the system test case execution, testing team will identify the Build Verification test cases from the whole set of System test cases.
+Before starting the system test case execution, the testing team will identify the Build Verification test cases from the whole set of System test cases.
 BVT/Smoke testing is the execution of test cases that test high-level features of the application to ensure that the essential features work.
 These tests are performed anytime a build is released from the development team to the testing team.
 Failure of any of these test cases will be grounds to discontinue any further testing and to reject the build.

 |Technique Objective:||The happy flow of the major functionalities in the application is functioning according to the baseline/ signed-off business requirements (BRD & Wireframes)|